sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 using kha.graphics2.GraphicsExtension;
 ```

 I assume you already know what the code above means.
-If not, check this: http://haxe.org/manual/lf-static-extension.html
+If not, check [the manual](http://haxe.org/manual/lf-static-extension.html).

 ```haxe
 static function onRender(framebuffer:Framebuffer):Void {